rebolyte/pass-muster/readme.md

 ```

 To see the function from which you called `passMuster`, just look at the stack trace on the error that gets thrown.

-Of course, this isn't limited to validating objects passed as arguments.
-Use it wherever you want to make sure an object has what you need.

 ## License